zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 Let’s go through each of the fields in federation plugin.

-**Name**: is the module name to be given to the javascript module that will be built including shared components.
+**Name**: is the module name to be given to the JavaScript module that will be built including shared components.
 This is required.
 More details can be found [here](https://github.com/originjs/vite-plugin-federation#name-string).

-**FileName**: is the Filename of the entry file for the javascript module.
+**FileName**: is the Filename of the entry file for the JavaScript module.
 This is not required though as the default value for this will be `remoteEntry.js`.
 More details can be found [here](https://github.com/originjs/vite-plugin-federation#filenamestring).

 **Exposes**: is where we need to list down the components that we are going to expose as remote component with the remote module.
 More details can be found [here](https://github.com/originjs/vite-plugin-federation#exposes).